-So once this is done, you put that inside a YAML file, and then you create using the command
+Once you`ve put your base64 encoded data inside a YAML file, you can create the secret using the command

-kubectl create -f sec.yaml and verify the creation by running
+kubectl create -f sec.yaml.
+You can verify the creation by running

 kubectl get secrets.
 You will see that the demo secret is there, and the value of the data is two.

-Now in order to use the secret inside the pod, we can, we mount it as a volume.
-So in this particular case, it's a simple nginx pod of where we have the volume as a small secret.
+To use the secret inside a pod, we can mount it as a volume.
+In this case, it's a simple nginx pod where we have the volume as a small secret.
 We have given the secret, and the secret name demo that we just created.
-So inside the container, it's a simple volume mount, and the name of the volume, and then the mount path inside the pod.
+Inside the container, it's a simple volume mount, the name of the volume, and then the mount path inside the pod.

 kubectl create -f pod2.yaml.
-Now, verify the creation by running the command
+Verify the creation by running the command

 kubectl get pods.
-You will see that it's running.
-Now we exec into the pod through
+You can then exec into the pod through

 kubectl exec -it secret-pod-volume - sh.
-We'll go into the mount path directory and use the command
+If you go into the mount path directory and use the command

-ls.
-We will see the username and password in the directory by doing that.
-If I use the command
+ls, you will see the username and password in the directory.
+If you use the command

 kubectl create secret generic admin --from-literal=admin-user=admin.
 Generic is the type of secret that we want to create.
 Hence, the secret admin is created.

-kubectl create secret generic admin --from-literal=dev-user=dev.
-With this, both secrets are created.
+You can create multiple secrets for different purposes.
 To see the successful creation of the secrets, verify them through

-Kubectl get secrets.
-Now we`ll be using the secrets inside the pod as environment variables.
-So let's see how we use this.
+Now, we`ll be using the secrets inside the pod as environment variables.
 We have a BusyBox container, and we just run a simple command